 Reviews & Comments

+This is one of the few plug-ins you really need to have for 3dsMax if you are serious about VFX.
+The level of detail and realism is unmatched!
+I tried Phoneix FD before but wasn't really happy with the results.
+The fire and smoke never looked the way I wanted them to look.
+But with Fume you can make the simulatiosn exactly look like you want them to look.
 The only bad thing you could think about is that the simulation times can take a while, or an hour, or three.
 But quality needs its time.
 And if you come back after a long simulation and you see the final results you'll be more than happy.
 The finished simulations really look photo realistic!
 And as far as I know it's the only affordable solution that can do photo real simulations.
 5 Stars!!!!!

 Would you recommend this product to a colleague?
 Yes